 *p<.05, **p<.01.

 Knowledge and acceptance.
-We found a modest significant positive correlation between participants’ understanding of evolutionary theory and their acceptance of evolution (r = .24, p < .01).
-This indicates that participants who have more knowledge about evolutionary theory are more likely to accept evolutionary theory.
+We found a modest significant positive correlation between participants’ understanding of evolutionary theory and their acceptance (r = .24, p < .01).
+This indicates that participants who have more knowledge about evolutionary theory are more likely to accept it..

 Thinking dispositions and acceptance.
 Thinking dispositions were positively correlated with acceptance of evolutionary theory (r = .32, p < .01).
 This indicates that participants with cognitive flexibility and openness to belief change are more likely to accept evolutionary theory.

 Mother’s education level and acceptance.
-We found a significant positive correlation between mother’s education level and participants’ acceptance of evolution (r = .30, p < .01).
+We found a significant positive correlation between mother’s education level and participants’ acceptance of evolutionary theory (r = .30, p < .01).
 It seems that mothers’ education level is positively correlated with students’ acceptance of evolutionary theory.

 Religiosity and acceptance.
 Religious orientation was found to be strongly negatively correlated with acceptance of evolutionary theory (r = - .68, p < .01).
 This indicates that participants who stated that religion is very important part of their lives are more likely not to accept evolutionary theory.